 How do I know what to put in the Complaint?

-This means that the Plaintiff will allege that the Defendant committed some acts or omissions, different than what a reasonable person would do, that resulted in the death of the loved one.
+This means that Plaintiff will allege that Defendant committed some acts or omissions, different than what a reasonable person would do, that resulted in the death of the loved one.
 This is called a “negligence” count.

 There are two components: an “economic value” and the “intangible element”.
 The economic value generally consists of the earnings or other economic value of lifetime services.
-This may involve a complex calculation of lifetime earnings and other economic value.
-An economist may be used to help place this amount into a number.
+This may involve a complex calculation of lifetime earnings and other economic values.

 The “intangible” element is the what life is worth when lived.
 This is up to the jury to determine.

 In some rare cases, punitive damages may be awarded for the defendant’s egregious conduct in the accident.

 A wrongful death suit is not something you should try and file on your own.
 It is a complex area of law, and you need a seasoned wrongful death attorney to help you.
 Our firm has recovered millions for wrongful death victims, and we have received one of the largest wrongful death verdicts in Georgia history.